pods-framework/pods/readme.txt

 == Changelog ==

+= 2.4.3 June 23rd, 2014 =
+* Fixed: Pods Templates component now has better handling of the new shortcodes
+* Fixed: PodsUI data issue with Custom DB Table support
+* Hardened: Further security hardening of the `[pods]` shortcode, added PODS_DISABLE_SHORTCODE constant to allow sites to disable the Pods shortcode altogether
+* Security Update Reminder: As of Pods 2.4.2, we recommend all Pods 2.x installations be updated to the latest version, or replace your plugin files with the download of your version from http://wordpress.org/plugins/pods/developers/
+* If you need assistance in upgrading your Pods 2.x site to the latest version of Pods, please don't hesitate to contact us at http://pods.io/help/

 = 2.4.2 June 22nd, 2014 =
-* Security Update: We recommend all Pods 2.x installations be updated to Pods 2.4.2 to fix a noncing issue with form saving
+* Security Update: We recommend all Pods 2.x installations be updated to the latest version of Pods to fix a noncing issue with form saving, or replace your plugin files with the download of your version from http://wordpress.org/plugins/pods/developers/
-* If you need assistance in upgrading your Pods 2.x site to Pods 2.4.2, please don't hesitate to contact us at http://pods.io/help/

 = 2.4.1 June 19th, 2014 =
 * Fixed: Display of of hidden fields in Pods Forms